Learn about general security considerations involved in deploying Genesys Multicloud CX private edition.

 - Services run in least-privileged accounts based on the feature functionality needed by a given service.

 - You can deploy your Kubernetes clusters into different network segments to partition software into security zones.
 To do this, you must create new Kubernetes Service Objects with load balancers, which expose the necessary connections between Kubernetes clusters.

-- You can put security tool agents on your Kubernetes nodes to carry out the appropriate security tasks, such as HIDS, File Integrity Management, EUBA, and so on
+- You can put security tool agents on your Kubernetes nodes to carry out the appropriate security tasks, such as host-based intrusion detection system (HIDS), file integrity management (FIM), user and entity behavior analytics (UEBA), and so on.

-- Private edition services support encryption of their data at rest as well secure connection to data stores using TLS.
+- Private edition services support encryption of their data at rest as well secure connections to datastores using Transport Layer Security (TLS) protocol.

-We recognize that your own stringent security requirements can differ from those that are enabled by default in Genesys Engage.
+Genesys recognizes that your own stringent security requirements can differ from those that are enabled by default in Genesys Multicloud CX services.
 You can customize many of these security requirements by overriding Helm chart values, in accordance with the information in the appropriate service guide.

 In that context, here are additional security requirements for you to consider as you set up your environment.

 Private edition does not support pod security policies.